shwetasshinde24/Panoply/index.md

 We present a new system called Panoply which bridges the gap between the SGX-native abstractions and the standard OS abstractions which feature-rich, commodity Linux applications require.
 Panoply exposse the standard POSIX abstractions to application logic, including access to filesystems, network, multi-threading, multi-processing and thread synchronization primitives.
 Further, Panoply enforces a strong integrity property for the inter-enclave interactions, ensuring that the execution of the application follows the legitimate control and data-flow even if the OS misbehaves.
 Thus, commodity Linux applications can enhance security by splitting their application logic in one or more enclaves, or by importing enclave-libraries, with little effort.
 In contrast to previous systems that enable comparable richness, Panoply  offers two orders of magnitude lower TCB.

-This work will be presented at the 24th The Network and Distributed System Security Symposium 2017 (NDSS '17).

 -----

 ## Before we begin with Panoply

 Panoply is implemented on top of the Intel SDK 1.5 Open Source Beta shipped for Linux Kernel v3.13.
 Panoply  comprises of a set of API libraries and build extensions.
-For our case-studies, we modify the application Makefile to use Panoply extensions and library.
-We add the interface file (.edl) for specifying all the enclave entry-exit points.
-The Intel SDK edger8r tool uses these files to generate boiler-plate code stubs for enclave.

 Before you start using Panoply, you should setup a stable Intel SDK developement environment.
 Then you can quickly test the Panoply applications.
 Please follow the instructions below, if you are starting from a fresh non-SGX environment.
 If you have an existing SGX developement environment, then proceed directly to the [demo](https://shwetasshinde24.github.io/Panoply/#panoply-demo) instructions.

+The Linux SGX developer environment comprises of hardware with SGX support, bios support for SGX, the SGX driver, the SGX SDK, and the SGX Platform Software.
+Out of these, the hardware support epends on your processor and the BIOS support is provided by the vendor.
+The SGX driver, SDK and PSW are provided by Intel.

 ### Hardware Requirements